-Last Updated on August 22, 2015 by PixelPluck
+Last Updated on July 21, 2021 by PixelPluck

 A picture of a person on a street is no more street photography than a picture of a street is street photography.
 A good street photograph is a story, though the story may be confusing or even one you’ll never be able to decipher.
-There must be interesting human behavior in the picture — something beyond a simple shot of a person or people, no matter how weird the people are, no matter how much they fit stereotypes, no matter how briskly they walk, no matter how they slouch against the stoop.
+There must be interesting human behavior in the picture.
+Something beyond a simple shot of a person or people, no matter how weird the people are, no matter how much they fit stereotypes, no matter how briskly they walk, no matter how they slouch against the stoop.
 Often there’s an element of mystery in the story, and unless the picture makes you think, it’s not much of a street photograph.

+There are many different genres of Photography.
 Street photography gets confused with photojournalism because, in a sense, both are documentary photography.

-1. Take risks, take difficult photos, take many photos.
+- Take risks, take difficult photos, take many photos.

-2. Think before you take portraits.
+- Think before you take portraits.

-3. Know your light, know your camera, know your focal length.
+- Know your light, know your camera, know your focal length.

-4. See the photo before you raise your camera.
+- See the photo before you raise your camera.

-5. Seek or create clean backgrounds.
+- Seek or create clean backgrounds.

-6. Look 3 meters and further away, anticipate with your feet.
+- Look 3 meters and further away, anticipate with your feet.

-7. Shoot what is interesting irrespective of the place.
+- Shoot what is interesting irrespective of the place.

-9. If you find a good spot, wait.
+- If you find a good spot, wait.
 Be patient.

-10. Shoot head on.
+- Shoot head-on.
 Don’t be scared.

 Street Photography is an Attitude

 How many other forms of photography essentially have ‘wonder’ at their heart?
 That’s what makes Street Photography almost a spiritual process for many because it is so personal and so akin to a kind of photographic enlightenment.
-Street Photography helps me understand the nature of my society and my place in it, I do it more for myself than I do for an external audience and like Buddhist enlightenment I do achieve a happiness through gaining that understanding.
+Street Photography helps me understand the nature of my society and my place in it, I do it more for myself than I do for an external audience and like Buddhist enlightenment, I do achieve happiness through gaining that understanding.
 I have certainly experienced ‘Matrix’ like moments of revelation when in a public place when I see things, moments just reveal themselves because I have put myself in the right situation for it to happen.

 Replacing your own Head

 I advise sleeping with your camera, carry it everywhere, know its weight and its feel in your hand, know how to hold it easily and steadily with one hand, learn how far back your lens places you from a subject on the pavement, learn how much depth of field you get at each f stop, decide how much noise is acceptable to you and shoot close to its iso threshold, get a feel for its slight shutter delay, know how far the lens barrel turns from the near to the far side of the pavement.
-Make this camera so much part of you that even thinking of buying a new one would be akin to replacing your own head.
+Make this camera so much part of you that even thinking of buying a new one would be akin to replacing your head.

 In the early days, don’t set out to make a certain kind of picture, just make lots of pictures for weeks or months and pull out the ones that strike you as special even if you can’t initially identify why.
-As time passes and you are patient, passionate and dedicated you will be able to lay these striking images out together and if you are lucky you will see your own natural vision emerge and you can call yourself a Street Photographer and perhaps an artist.
+As time passes and you are patient, passionate, and dedicated you will be able to lay these striking images out together and if you are lucky you will see your natural vision emerge and you can call yourself a Street Photographer and perhaps an artist.
 The last thing you should do is to try to make pictures like Bruce Gilden (just don’t) or try to make pictures like Alex Webb or Cartier Bresson or Matt Stuart.
-As soon as you adopt others strategies in the street you start to blinker your own natural vision ever so slightly and that would be a shame.
+As soon as you adopt other strategies in the street you start to blinker your natural vision ever so slightly and that would be a shame.

 Stop dismissing the everyday and realize that it is your very subject.

-OK, Street Photographers are not the Jedi Knights of photography but as you spend more and more time on the streets watching and shooting you do develop an instinct for what is about to happen or where you should probably be standing which can definitely lead to a higher hit rate.
-If the pictures aren’t coming, try just photographing non pictures, any corner that’s busy or just snapping every passer by to get you looking and tuned in a little.
+OK, Street Photographers are not the Jedi Knights of photography but as you spend more and more time on the streets watching and shooting you do develop an instinct for what is about to happen or where you should probably be standing which can lead to a higher hit rate.
+If the pictures aren’t coming, try just photographing non-pictures, any busy corner, or just snapping every passer-by to get you looking and tuned in a little.

 So these were the 10 awesome & useful Street Photography Tips.
-Also Check out the best eBooks on Street Photography.
+Also, Check out the best eBooks on Street Photography.

-– via Nick T. & Russ Lewis
+-h/t Nick T. & Russ Lewis